Iconic resort introduces three customized initiatives to its ever-evolving, wellness-centered workplace

 The Breakers’ Wellness Program for Team Members of Color with Dr. Nicola Finley

 Based on findings from an internal diversity study conducted in 2019, The Breakers created a wellness program specifically tailored to team members of color, a population that has traditionally shown lower engagement levels within the company’s wellness incentive program.
-The Breakers’ Wellness Program for Team Members of Color with Dr. Nicola Finley, is a fully-integrated educational experience that supports the health equity for this particular employee demographic and is now one of the organization’s key DEI partnerships.
+The Breakers’ Wellness Program for Team Members of Color with Dr. Nicola Finley, is a fully-integrated educational experience that supports the health equity for this particular employee demographic and is now one of the organization’s key DEI&B partnerships.

 Developed with Dr. Nicola Finley, an integrative medicine physician of Jamaican heritage, this 3-4 month program begins with a confidential biometric screening, which provides tracked, measurable outcomes to proactively bring awareness to health disparities and prevent chronic disease.
 Dr. Finley then facilitates a combination of group and individual sessions, which empower team members to recognize and discuss actionable steps towards optimal wellness.
 Group workshops share evidence-based health education, while private consultations customize personal wellness plans.

-The test pilot for the program has seen immediate success because it makes the wellness experience attainable, accessible and focuses on how a person’s culture impacts self-care; it presents healthcare concerns and strategies through the lens of people of color, who are able to affirm themselves as instrumental to their well-being.
+The program has seen immediate success because it makes the wellness experience attainable, accessible and focuses on how a person’s culture impacts self-care; it presents healthcare concerns and strategies through the lens of people of color, who are able to affirm themselves as instrumental to their well-being.
 Team members participate during paid work hours and are encouraged to prioritize their health - making a positive impact in areas such as nutrition, exercise, mental health, sleep and more.
 Participants have already expressed the positive outcome that this program has made not only in their lives, but also in the lives of their families.

 "The Breakers truly cares about my well-being and this program helped me to acknowledge and alter my mindset when it comes to my health,” said Hewen Brown, Housekeeping Manager at The Breakers.
 “Dr. Finley personalized a wellness plan that gave me a better understanding of my spirituality, while sharing information in an easy and fun way.
 It was a privilege to participate.”